Nightxade/ctf-writeups/_writeups/2024/TJ-CTF-2024/crypto/iodomethane.md

 `tjctf{aint_no_hillllll_55e4$S56a356^#@`.

-So how can I correct the program and get the full flag?
+So how can we correct the program and get the full flag?

-### n a h
+## n a h

 We know the end of the flag is '}', and the last part of the 3 byte group is probably padding.
 That means there's only one byte of the flag left that we don't know!